electrikmilk/cherri/compiler/actions.md

 }
 ```

-`ident` exists so that you can do this:
+`identifier` exists so that you can do this:

 ```go
 actions["takeMorePhotos"] = actionDefinition{